-A number of patients have asked us about inlays and onlays in recent months, so we’d like to use this opportunity to explore the basics of inlays and onlays and then focus on how they are placed.
+A number of patients have asked us about dental inlays and dental onlays in recent months, so we’d like to use this opportunity to explore the basics of them and then focus on how they are placed.

 Metal and tooth color inlays/onlays are available.
 However, the ideal type of material for the restoration is generally determined by the tooth that needs restoring.
 While metal is sometimes more ideal for molars, tooth color materials are better for more prominent teeth.

 With that said, more and more people are turning to tooth-colored dental restorations since they are quite durable and offer a number of aesthetic benefits that cannot be denied.

 Prepping The Teeth